 Quick start guides are written to help guide non-technical individuals to a setup solution.
-It is best to not assume that a user will understand something, even if you consider it a basic function.
-Address the user and explain every aspect thoroughly, imagining that they have no prior knowledge or understanding about the product.
+It is best not to assume that a user will understand something, even if you consider it a basic function.
+Address the user and explain every aspect thoroughly, imagining that they have no prior knowledge or understanding of the product.
 Additionally, assume your user will not read the instructions in the order you intend them to and may not have picked up on the context by reading a previous section.

 6. Add headings and timings

 Have you clearly separated the steps of your guide?
 Writing clear, succinct headings that summarise the step in the process allows users to quickly ascertain whether that step matches their progress.
-Adding a time scale to each step, or sequence of steps, can help a user to accurately estimate the time it will take them to complete the setup process.
+Adding a time scale to each step, or sequence of steps can help a user to accurately estimate the time it will take them to complete the setup process.

 7. Keep it simple, but descriptive

 A QSG guide should be simple and succinct but simultaneously descriptive and add context where it needs to.
-The language should be positive, but not patronising.
-Technical language should be avoided wherever possible and any necessary terminology or acronyms should be explained wherever your user will encounter them.
+The language should be positive but not patronising.
+Technical language should be avoided wherever possible, and any necessary terminology or acronyms should be explained wherever your user will encounter them.
 What is required for each step or situation can be ascertained by the user research.

 8. Be clear and consistent

 The design and the language of the guide should be clean and clear, adhering to the brand tone of voice and optimised to improve the readability of the guide.
-In order to create a good user experience and easily understandable guide, ensure that terminology, design elements, imagery, iconography, colours, heading structures or styles and copy are consistent throughout.
+In order to create a good user experience and easily understandable guide, ensure that terminology, design elements, imagery, iconography, colours, heading structures or styles, and copy are consistent throughout.

 9. Test with real users

 Have you checked that your quick start guide is helpful to the user?
-Before you publish your guide and celebrate completing a valuable project, user testing will confirm that the guide solves the problem, fulfills your objectives and helps the user without adding to their frustration.
+Before you publish your guide and celebrate completing a valuable project, user testing will confirm that the guide solves the problem, fulfils your objectives and helps the user without adding to their frustration.